 “High energy level.”

-Its history does not lie about the potential of this dog.
-The Siberian Husky is among the dogs that have inexhaustible energy.
-Its predisposition to pulling needs to be exhausted with exercise, play and training lessons.
+The Siberian Husky's history does not lie about its potential.
+It is among the dogs with inexhaustible energy.
+Exercise, play, and training lessons can exhaust its predisposition to pulling.
 The Husky must be able to release its energy and, therefore, its accumulated stress levels daily.

 Vigour